MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/scroll-controls.md

 </Page>
 ```

-This XAML shows how to place an image in a scroll viewer and enable zooming.
+This XAML shows how to enable horizontal scrolling, place an image in a scroll viewer and enable zooming.

 ```xaml
 <ScrollViewer ZoomMode="Enabled" MaxZoomFactor="10"